sbweeden/blog_assets/fido2app_isva_demo/isva_config/README.md

 com.tivoli.am.fim.trustserver.sts.utilities.*=all:com.tivoli.am.fim.trustserver.sts.modules.*=all:com.tivoli.am.fim.oidc.protocol.delegate.*=all:com.tivoli.am.fim.fido.*=all:com.ibm.iam.isfs.v2.*=all:com.tivoli.am.fim.authsvc.action.authenticator.fido.*=all
 ```

 - When using the Postman collection for testing FIDO APIs, be sure to change the `Tests` script for the `WhoAmI` API to populate `'username` and `displayName` from `AZN_CRED_PRINCIPAL_NAME` instead of the values which come from the `fidointerop.securitypoc.com` test site.
+See the
 - Configure the Postman environment, including updates to the environment variables.
 - Try calling WhoAmI, FetchAttestationOptions, PostAttestationResult.
 - Look for registration at: https://www.myidp.ibm.com/mga/sps/mga/user/mgmt/html/device/device_selection.html